in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ---
 layout:     post
-title:      Spring Boot and React Full Stack CRUD Application with Maven
+title:      Spring Boot and React CRUD Full Stack Application with Maven
 date:       2019-03-27 12:31:19
 summary:    This guide will help you create a full stack application with all the CRUD (Create, Read, Update and Delete) features using React as Frontend framework and  Spring Boot as the backend REST API.
+We will use Maven as the build tool.
 categories: Spring Boot, REST API, Full Stack Application, React, Angular, Frontend, CRUD, Maven
 permalink:  /spring-boot-react-full-stack-crud-maven-application
 ---